spicybung/ODFF/README.md

 ### How It Works
-The way it works is loosely based on how KDFF GUI operates, though features are intended to be extended.
+The way it works is loosely based on how KDFF GUI operates, though features are intended to be added.

 ## Acknowledgements